UpstageAI/cookbook/aws/jumpstart/README.md

 # Upstage jumpstart

-This section introduces the Upstage products that have been featured on AWS Jumpstart.
+This section introduces the Upstage products that have been featured on AWS Marketplace and JumpStart.
 Learn more [here](https://aws.amazon.com/ko/blogs/machine-learning/solar-models-from-upstage-are-now-available-in-amazon-sagemaker-jumpstart/).

 Try it out examples in SageMaker Notebook.